-With one runway and an estimated 1.2 million passengers in 2011, Cardiff Airport is served by many scheduled domestic and international airlines, and by charter tour operators, offering offering direct and connecting flights to all parts of the globe.
+With one runway and an estimated yearly passenger count of 1.2 million, Cardiff Airport is served by many scheduled domestic and international airlines, and by charter tour operators, offering offering direct and connecting flights to all parts of the globe.

 NOTE: Aer Lingus Regional - operated by Aer Arann, has now mutiple daily flights to Dublin, where passengers headed to the U.S. can go through US pre-clearance, and connect to their transatlantic flights, offering them a shorter trip in comparison to London or Bristol airports.
 On arrival at the U.S. they can go straight to the baggage area, get their bags and exit the terminal.

 The passenger terminal at Cardiff Airport recently completed its renovation project.
 Its ePassport Gates at Border Control can be used by arriving passengers holding a chipped passport.
 Public announcements are now automated.